 It seems that tests that use lactulose (a type of sugar) are more likely to produce false positives, while tests that use glucose (another kind of sugar) are more accurate but may produce false negatives (4).

 Since these tests’ results are debatable, some people treat SIBO based solely on symptoms.
-Working with a doctor or health professional, patients will experiment with treatments for SIBO and see if it benefits them.
+Working with a doctor or health professional, patients will experiment with treatments for small intestine bacterial overgrowth and see if it benefits them.
 This strategy can get expensive.

 Regardless, getting tested is probably a good idea.
 Insurance typically covers the tests and buying one yourself usually runs you about $250.
 Working with a gastroenterologist or registered dietitian versed in treating SIBO is crucial to your recovery and accurately interpreting your results.